sumanchakraborty/laboratory/README.md

 Packaging
 =========

-To build packages for Debian (deb) or Fedora (rpm) based systems there are two scripts, debian.sh and rpm.sh which can be used to generate packages for convenient installation.
+To build packages for Debian (deb) see https://github.com/bashrc/libdeep-debian